Climate Change Could Alter The Color Of The World’s Oceans By 2100, Study Warns

 As summarized by Atlas Obscura, the above phenomenon is expected to take place because climate change has different effects on various species, phytoplankton included.
 Waters in the subtropics, for one, could turn a more intense shade of blue when populations of phytoplankton decrease.
 Meanwhile, waters near the poles could become greener over time due to global warming making it more conducive for algae to thrive in these waters.

-Since algae contains chlorophyll — the same agent that absorbs sunlight during photosynthesis — this pigment absorbs the blue end of the light spectrum more than it does the green, thus making algae-filled waters greener.
+Since algae contain chlorophyll — the same agent that absorbs sunlight during photosynthesis — this pigment absorbs the blue end of the light spectrum more than it does the green, thus making algae-filled waters greener.
 Conversely, water does not absorb blue light on its own, which makes it bluer as it gets emptier.

 All in all, the researchers stressed, more than half of the world’s oceans will likely have some changes in color by the year 2100 due to the aforementioned waxing and waning of phytoplankton populations.